yenesey/torrentino/readme.md

 - don't forget to obtain and setup your own telegram_api_token (via @BotFather)

 ### Run
+ - append your telegram user id to "users_list" and start bot
-- first run with empty "users_list" in config, you'll see ID in output on any interaction with bot, fill "users_list" and restart bot.
+    - first run with empty "users_list" in config, you'll see ID on any interaction with bot